 Implementation agents run in parallel.
 UI testing and diagnostics run together.

-Leverages Playwright and Next.js DevTools MCP for browser automation and error monitoring.
+Leverages Chrome browser and Next.js DevTools MCP for browser automation and error monitoring.

 Every agent returns machine-parseable reports.
 Easy to track progress and issues.